2022 World Snooker Championship

 Neil Robertson made a maximum break in his second-round match against Jack Lisowski, the fifth of his career and the 12th time a 147 had been achieved at the Crucible.
 Graeme Dott also made a maximum break in his third-round qualifying match against Pang Junxu, the second of his career and the fifth time that a maximum had been made in the World Championship qualifiers.
-The main stage produced a record 109 century breaks, surpassing the 108 centuries made the preceding year.
-Mark Williams made 16 centuries during the event, equalling the record set by Hendry in 2002.
+The main stage produced a record 109 century breaks, surpassing the 108 centuries made the previous year.
+Mark Williams made 16 centuries during the main stage, equalling the record set by Hendry in 2002.

 Background

 The first World Snooker Championship final took place in 1927 at Camkin's Hall in Birmingham, England, and was won by Joe Davis.
-Since 1977, the tournament has been held annually at the Crucible Theatre in Sheffield, England.
+Since 1977 the tournament has been held annually at the Crucible Theatre in Sheffield, England.
 The 2022 event marked the 46th consecutive year that the tournament was held at the Crucible, and the 54th successive year that the World Championship was contested through the modern knockout format.
 Scottish player Stephen Hendry had been the most successful participant at the World Championship in the modern era, having won the title seven times.
 English player Mark Selby won his fourth world title at the 2021 championship, defeating compatriot Shaun Murphy 18–15 in the final, for which he received a £500,000 top prize from a total prize fund of £2,395,000.
 Organised by the World Snooker Tour, the 2022 tournament was sponsored by sports betting company Betfred, which sponsored the event from 2009 to 2012 and continuously since 2015.